prof3ssorSt3v3/mad9011/docs/modules/week15/README.md

 # Week 15 - Work Labs

-::: danger SWITCH TO WINDOWS
+::: danger Final Project Due

 - We will now be switching over to Windows 10.
 - Make sure that you have installed NodeJS and VSCode for Windows.